 - When drawing plans, try to ignore the fences and boundaries.
 They are arbitrary and will dominate your thinking if you let them. (layer them in later if you are stuck with planning)

-- Never let yourself be able to see a whole length of fence.
-A fence is long boring line that probably points to a dark ugly corner.
-Break the line so you aren’t pointing your eye at the worst things.
+- Never let yourself see the whole length of a fence.
+Fences are long, boring, straight lines that probably point to a dark, ugly corner.
+Break the line so your eye isn’t drawn to the worst.

-- Plants are more than a pretty face (Don’t choose them just for flower type and color).
-They have to have a good bod, a nice personality and be able to work well with others too.
+- Plants are more than a pretty face (don’t choose them just for their flower type and color).
+They also have to have a good body, a nice personality, and be able to work well with others.

 - Solve drainage problems with drainage solutions.
-Plants can’t fix drainage issues – the best you can hope is that it won’t drown too quickly.
+Plants can’t fix drainage issues – the best you can hope is that they won’t drown too quickly.

-- Find a signature plant – one that is special just to you and your garden, and that have become very good at growing.
-It will give you confidence, authority, something to talk about and your garden a bit of individual personally.
+- Find a signature plant – one that is special just to you and your garden and that you have become very good at growing.
+It will give you confidence, authority, and something to talk about.
+Plus, your garden will gain a bit of individual personality.

 - The smaller your garden – the more evergreens you need.**

-- Color will change your perceptions. (ex. dark colors recede, white comes at you, red is the first thing you will see).
+- Color will change your perceptions. (ex.
+Dark colors recede, white comes at you, and red is always the first thing you will see).
 Plan accordingly.

 **I don’t mean this as an exact number… more of a ratio.

 If you aren’t sure how to get a good landscape – there are a couple of options.
 You can learn how to create a plan for yourself (I can help with that), or you can hire a landscape professional.

 You can also watch this free masterclass that is full of landscaping tips for beginners, as well as a framework for creating your first garden in a way that will avoid many of the most common garden catastrophes.
 It is a first step to learn more about what to do and what not to do in garden design.

 More posts to help you design your own garden: